 Best Time: November to February

-Which of these historical places in Hyderabad have you visited?
+Which of these historical places of Hyderabad have you visited?
 Let us know your experience in the comments below!